blind-contours/EffectXshift/README.md

 This shows that in rank 1 level 1 (1_1) the pooled result which pools our fold estimates for level 1 for the top modifier.
 1_2 is the rank 1 and second level of modifier.
-These correspond to sex = 0, and sex = 1 in this simulated case.
+These correspond to shifting A1 in levels of sex = 0, and sex = 1 in this simulated case.

 ------------------------------------------------------------------------